ahwswebdev/ahws-grunt-dr-svg-sprites/README.md

 ## Changelog

+## 0.0.1

+FORKED - because of added config option cssUrl

 ### 0.9.0

 Changes:

-* Moved all documentation not directly related to the grunt wrapper to [dr-svg-sprites](https://github.com/drdk/dr-svg-sprites).
+* Moved all documentation not directly related to the grunt wrapper to [dr-svg-sprites](https://github.com/ahwswebdev/ahws-dr-svg-sprites).
 All future issues regarding anything other than the grunt wrapper should be posted there :)

 ### 0.5.5